ritish-behera/VSD-PhysicalDesign/README.md

 ## Cell Design and Characterization Flow
 Moving a bit apart from the flow in openLANE, we will discuss about the library cell characterization and respective design flow as cells are the basic block behind all the netlist,floorplan and placement.

-A library file contains all your standard cells (AND,OR,NOT,Buffer,latch,ICG) with different dimension and threshold voltage as well as various macros, IPs and decap cells, with timing information.
-The designing of a cell to add it to the library involves the following-
+A library file contains all the standard cells (AND,OR,NOT,Buffer,latch,ICG) with different dimensions and threshold voltage as well as various macros, IPs and decap cells, with timing information.
+The specific cell design process to add it to the library involves the following-
 1. Inputs
-   - Process Design Kits (PDKs) obtained from foundries
+   - Process Design Kits (PDKs) : Provided by foundries, containing technology-specific data
-   - DRC, LVS Rule with lambda-based design rules
+   - DRC, LVS Rule with lambda-based design rules : Ensure the physical layout meets manufacturing constraints and matches the schematic.
-   - SPICE model which involves the parameter of PMOS and NMOS
+   - SPICE model : Include parameters for PMOS and NMOS transistors.
-   - User defined specs (cell height, cell width, supply voltage, metal layers, drwan gate length etc)
+   - User defined specs : Define cell dimensions, supply voltage, metal layers, drawn gate length, etc.

 2. Design Steps
-   - Circuit Design
+   - Circuit Design : Create the transistor-level schematic.
-   - Layout Design
+   - Layout Design : Develop the physical layout of the cell.
-   - Characterization
+   - Characterization : Analyze timing, power, and noise characteristics.

 3. Outputs
    - CDL (Circuit Description Language)